hey-car/action-bootstrap/README.md

 # action-bootstrap

-A Github action to perform common tasks for build pipelines
+A Github action to perform common tasks for build pipelines.